 So you’re looking for a new place to ride your bike but don’t want to deal with traffic?
 Or you’re encouraging someone to bike who gets nervous around traffic?
 You need some kid-friendly options?

-Central New Jersey has some great options, and more trails are coming (it’s just not a fast process, unfortunately).
-I think these five are fabulous; I hope you’ll love them too.
+Central New Jersey has some great choice, and more trails are coming (it’s just not a fast process, unfortunately).
+I think these five six are fabulous; I hope you’ll love them too.
+I’ve listed them in no particular order and updated them for 2025.

-Of course there are more trails than just these five, so keep exploring and add your favorite to the comments section.
+Of course there are more trails than just these, so keep exploring and add your favorite to the comments section.

 D&R Canal towpath